HighSchoolHacking/GLS/docs/Design/Classes/Class Declarations.md

 Starting a class declaration will be done with the `class start` command.
 * The first parameter (required) will be the class' descriptor.
-* Optionally a parent class can be declared by typing "extends" followed by the parent class' descriptor.
+* Optionally, a parent class can be declared by typing "extends" followed by the parent class' descriptor.
-* Optionally interfaces to implement can be declared by typing "implements" followed by the interace's names.
+* Optionally, interfaces to implement can be declared by typing "implements" followed by the interace's names.

 A class descriptor is a class name and, optionally, any number of names of generics.